thanetate/JWKS-Server/README.md

 # JWKS Server

+Run the server
+python3 main.py

+Connect to the db
+sqlite3 totally_not_my_privateKeys.db

+.quit

 ## Objective
 This project implements a basic JSON Web Key Set (JWKS) server that:
 - Provides public keys with unique identifiers (`kid`) for verifying JSON Web Tokens (JWTs).